kmueller/iota-identity-provider/README.md

 > NOTE: This plugin has NOT been audited or tested in production environments and should only used in non-critical environments until further notice!

+The IOTA Identity Provider is based on the work of [Daniel Mader](https://github.com/daniel-mader).
+There is also a video (Jan 2022) where he explains the context and the Proof of Concept in detail: [2022-01-31 IOTA Experience Identity Meeting – Login with DID](https://www.youtube.com/watch?v=Vu-LuDZTxhg&t=89s)

 ## TL;DR
 * This repo contains a plugin for the battle-tested [Keycloak](https://www.keycloak.org) _Open Source Identity and Access Management_
 * This repo contains an updated version for Keycloak versions 17+ - the so-called Keycloak.X - which is based on Quarkus application platform instead of JBoss Wildfly application server